ShvetGhareWork/Ticketizer/README.md

 ```

 #### 2. Run the Backend & Frontend Reverse Proxy
-The frontend uses a reverse proxy config in `next.config.ts` to redirect `/api/v1` traffic to the local backend on port `8080`.
+The frontend uses a reverse proxy config to redirect `/api/v1` traffic to the local backend on port `8080`.
 This eliminates CORS issues and means you only need to expose **one** public Cloudflare tunnel.

-Start Spring Boot and the Next.js production server:
+Start Spring Boot modules and the Next.js production server:
 ```bash
 # Terminal 1: Backend
 cd D:\Ticketizer-Node\app